-Happening to be in Edinburgh, with a day to myself, I thought I ought to take the opportunity of going to look for red grouse.
+I was in Edinburgh with a day to myself.
+I thought I would take the opportunity to look for red grouse.
 They are not hard to find if you are looking in the right place, but you do have to climb to see them.
 They live only on the higher parts of the British Isles, generally above the tree-line on open heather moors.
 In my case I also have to travel to see them, as the nearest suitable highlands are some distance away, mostly to the north.

 Beyond the city, the long waters of the Firth of Forth, and on the far shore, the hills of Fife.
 Westward I could just see the tops of the Forth (road) Suspension Bridge, and a new bridge being constructed beyond it.
 The red girder lattice of the magnificent Victorian railway bridge was just visible over the wooded hills.
 Eastward, the cone of North Berwick Law – another extinct volcano – sat oddly on the surrounding East Lothian plain.
 Then the Lammemuir Hills to the far West.